Poor interpretation of CTG can result in stillbirth and brain injury8 Sep 2022 | Jodi Newton

 Leave and pay when a child dies Pregnancy and childbirth can be very exciting but anxious times for both parents. ...Read more

 Can Stillbirths be prevented?

-It has been reported in the press that as many as half of stillbirths in the UK could be prevented...Read more
+The press has reported that as many as half of stillbirths in the UK could be prevented if a simple...Read more